 Nature plays a powerful roll in both Pamela Staker and Kate Hendrickson’s art work.
 Both have childhood experiences that continue to thread their way into their lives and influence their visions.
-Pamela experienced such happiness in the outdoors while visiting her grandfather’s cabin.
+As a young person, Pamela felt at peace and inspired in the outdoors while visiting her grandfather’s cabin.
 As she grew older, she watched nature reclaim the structure and everything around it because he was no longer there to care for it.
-She grew up fascinated by nature’s abiding persistence and ability of overcome human interventions if given the chance.
+She grew up fascinated by nature’s abiding persistence and ability to overcome human interventions if given the chance at every turn.
 Kate’s family vacations to the beach filled her with glee as she scoured for shells.
 She recalls being at the water’s edge, entering the surf, bracing with each on coming wave and then finally diving into the them as would crest.
 She would focus on the bottom and the effervescent zone in between.
 Water’s ever changing power was potent.

-There exists an urban/rural duality in Pamela’s artwork.
+Pamela’s work has an urban/rural duality strongly influenced by growing up in a small Midwestern town and then transplanting to downtown Chicago directly after art school.
 She is forever trying to capture fragments of the colors and shapes etched in her memory and mix them with her current observations as a city dweller.
-She focuses on moments that are easily passed over or edited out with the hope of discovering something beautiful in the unexpected.
-The life force of the natural world encompasses so much grandeur, struggle, energy, and power.
-Force of nature being such an apt idiom.
-Her goal is to spontaneously choreograph fragments of these varied and ongoing experiences while allowing herself a great deal of freedom in the process, creating energy in the works by applying her marks quickly and with a confidence that is intuitive and decidedly unfussy.
+Staker’s art-making process is a performance of sorts – spontaneously choreographed, playful, sensitive, and free-flowing.
+She allows herself a great deal of freedom in paint handling, creating energy in the works by applying marks quickly and with a confidence that is intuitive and decidedly unfussy.

 Pamela and Kate are bringing together their respective viewpoints and subject matter which are being interlaced into a shared body of work.
 The collaboration captures the five elements of nature; air, water, fire and earth plus the fifth, aether which depending on the cultural ethos, is defined either as space/the material which fills the universe or sky/heaven or as wood or as beyond the senses.
 Knowledge, experience, distinct styles and the ensuing conversation have unlocked a creative richness for both artists.